Why Study/Major in/Minor in Statistics?

 - Actuary, and

-Of course, an actuary is simply a statistician who specializes in measuring risk, usually for an insurance company, a career that can be achieved by obtaining a statistics degree (by the way, check out our Actuary preparatory courses!).
+Of course, actuaries use statistics to measure risk, often for an insurance company, a career that can be achieved by obtaining a statistics degree.
 An applied mathematician can work in many areas but often ends up as a computer programmer, an engineer, or as a statistician.
 Therefore, of 200 professions studied, the top three are all for statisticians!

 If you don't trust the Wall Street Journal maybe the following reasons will help you understand why the study of statistics can be important.